wp-plugins/events-made-easy/readme.txt

 = 1.5.25 =
 * Feature: added the possibility to add a Bcc address to all outgoing mails
+* Bugfix: Mollie form was not being displayed

 = 1.5.24 =
 * Feature: implement a second extra charge option for payment providers (so you can use a percentage and a fixed amount together)